 To ensure that openUTM runs correctly, the environment variable UTMPATH must be set to the value of utmpath.
-On Unix systems, you must set UTMPATH before a UTM application is started.
-On Windows systems, UTMPATH is set on installation.
+On Unix and Linux systems, you must set UTMPATH before a UTM application is started.
+On Windows systems UTM-PATH is set in accordance with the UTM version installed most recently.